Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 A trek through the pristine wilderness can make you embrace the spirit of adventure.
 On a hike on the numerous trails of the Iya Valley, you can witness the region’s wildlife and beautiful views.

 Undeniably, trekking through the lush forests, past cascading waterfalls, and along the verdant banks of the Iya River is a refreshing experience.
-You can stop to admire panoramic views from scenic overlooks and mountain peaks on the way.
+On the way, you can stop to admire panoramic views from scenic overlooks and mountain peaks.

 The Iya Valley’s Culinary Delights